JoaoPauloCMarra/fullstack/README.md

 `yarn install` to install dependencies

-`yarn build` - builds the workspace code with prettier
+`yarn build` - builds the workspace code

-`yarn test` - tests the workspace code with prettier
+`yarn test` - tests the workspace code

-`yarn lint` - lints the workspace code with prettier
+`yarn lint` - lints the workspace code

-`yarn format` - formats the changed workspace code with prettier
+`yarn format` - formats the changed workspace code

-`yarn format:all` - formats the whole workspace code with prettier
+`yarn format:all` - formats the whole workspace code

 `yarn dep-graph` - open the workspace dependencies graph on the browser